ChurnDownForWhat/butter/README.md

 # Butter

-A butter solution to churning, this application aims to solve a UI/UX problem faced by many churners.
-B
+A butter solution to churning, this application aims to solve a UI/UX problem faced by many churners currently using spreadsheets.
+While full of information, spreadsheets aren't easy to look at, and butter solves that issue.
+With just a glance, a user will be able to see pertinent information about their rewards and card spending status, helping them make decisions to earn more rewards.

 ## Getting Started